 What’s more, the vast majority of those who have suffered TBI will experience symptoms of post-traumatic stress disorder (PTSD), a condition of persistent mental and emotional stress occurring as a result of injury or severe psychological shock.
 Veterans deserve only the best care and treatment, but the reality is that many service members with post-traumatic headache will go untreated.

-Fortunately, the National Headache Foundation has created the War Veterans Health Resource Initiative to help the men and women who have served our country manage the symptoms of TBI and post-traumatic headache.
+Fortunately, the National Headache Foundation has created Operation Brainstorm to help the men and women who have served our country manage the symptoms of TBI and post-traumatic headache.
 This initiative is a hub for information and support covering all aspects of post-deployment life for those fighting the battle against chronic headache.
 Service members and veterans can also find links to outside organizations that can assist in other related areas, such as PTSD treatment.

 For chronic post-deployment headache and migraine attacks, the best place to start is by finding a health care practitioner who specializes in the treatment of headache symptoms.
 You can search qualified healthcare providers through the NHF website tool here.
 Common treatments include medications, stress management, cognitive behavioral therapy or surgical interventions.
 Treatments should be individually tailored and multidisciplinary.